 - For a sole proprietor or independent contractor: wages, commissions, income, or net earnings from self-employment, capped at $100,000 on an annualized basis for each employee.

 Note: Exclusions do apply, customers should review available guidance

 The interest rate on your loan is 1.00% fixed and payments are initially deferred.
 However, interest begins accruing when the money is disbursed and accrues during the deferral period.
 In the event some or all of the loan is not forgiven, the remaining balance will be amortized over the remaining term of the loan.
-All borrowers should promptly apply for forgiveness at the conclusion of the applicable covered period; any balance remaining after the application for forgiveness has been processed will result in a term loan, with the first payment due 10 months after the end of the covered period.
+All borrowers should promptly apply for forgiveness at the conclusion of the applicable covered period; any balance remaining after the application for forgiveness has been processed will result in a term loan, with the first payment due after the deferral period.

 While official guidance from the Small Business Administration has yet to be provided, here are three general examples to help you understand the SBA’s requirement that 60% of a forgiven loan amount must be used for payroll purposes.
 If you have questions or concerns about how these examples apply to your unique circumstances, you may want to consult your legal or tax professional.

 Borrower applied for and received a $100,000 PPP loan.
 When they applied for forgiveness, they noted that within 24 weeks of their loan funding they had spent (and properly documented) $60,000 on allowable payroll costs and $40,000 in allowable other costs.
 In this example, they could expect to see their entire loan amount forgiven.

 Example 2: Partial Forgiveness